 When we place a derivatives trade, we are of course counting on the price rising substantially within a certain period of time.
 In the world of binary options, this is the key principle behind maintaining a secure and profitable position.
 However, there is much more to these mechanics than simply “predicting” that the price of a certain position will remain bullish into the near future.
 Thus, it is important to understand the definition of what is known as an underlying asset.
 Let us take a look at this concept a bit further to appreciate the importance of this metric.

-Underlying Assets explained:
+Underlying assets explained:

 Let us imagine that you are new to the markets and you wish to employ the use of a professional binary options trader.
 It will be his or her job to make sure that within a certain period of time, your option will increase in value to a specific level.
 For instance, let’s say that you are looking to place yourself into a binary trade involving currencies.
 More specifically, perhaps your broker believes that the price of the dollar will substantially rise.
-Thus, the underlying asset in this case will obviously be the value of the dollar.
+Thus, the underlying asset, in this case, will obviously be the value of the dollar.
 Or, you may instead wish to pick up a gold option.
 In this instance, the underlying asset that will determine a profit or loss will be the price of spot gold.
 You could also venture into the world of electronics and pick up an option on a major computer manufacturer.
 The underlying asset would be the stock of the company.
 So, the definition of this term closely mirrors the term itself.
-It is for this reason that any movement of a certain option will be derived from the value of the correlated underlying asset; hence the phrase derivative that is often used.
+It is for this reason that any movement of a certain option will be derived from the value of the correlated underlying asset; hence the phrase derivative is often used.

 Binary Options Asset Definition

 Assets in binary options are valuable holdings on which the entire trade is based.
 As a trader, you need to analyze the fluctuating asset value and place your bet accordingly.
 If you have correctly predicted the price of an asset, you will make a profit.
 Otherwise, you will lose the trading amount.